 Courses in research ethics and transferable skills are offered throughout the academic year by the Doctoral School in Environmental, Food and Biological Sciences (YEB).

 The DENVI annual meeting is organised on a rotating basis on one of the University campuses each year.
-The event is aimed at doctoral candidates and their supervisors.
+The event is aimed at doctoral researchers and their supervisors.

 DENVI members have the chance to participate in writing retreats twice a year.
 Articles, book chapters, review articles and other text can be written over a few days of concentrated writing.